radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/variable-configuration.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Variable configuration
-description: RadiantOne Global Synchronization Guide
+description: Variable configuration
 ---

-# Variable Configuration
+# Variable configuration

 Rule variables are configured in the RULE VARIABLES section of the Rule Set.